francesca-git/EU28-ForestMng-Climate/aggregation_plotting/readme.md

 The purpose of the folder is to store aggregated results and plots.
 The results are aggregated fist with a general function that sums the impacts over the ecoregions and store the resulting values in an .RData file and then with more specific functions that calculate additional results and produce .csv files.
-This process is performed with the functions and scripts in the section "Aggregatie the results for analysis and for plotting" of the main.R.
+This process is performed with the functions and scripts in the section "Aggregate the results for analysis and for plotting" of the main.R.

 This folder contains multiple subfolders corresponding to the scenarios/settings considered in the analysis and the folder *areas/*.